Open-MSS/Open-MSS.github.io/docs/01_about.md

 [overview talk](https://pyvideo.org/europython-2017/mss-software-for-planning-research-aircraft-missions.html)
 about MSS was held.

-The MSS software includes a template for a Webmap server providing own model data, but it can also connect to several Open Web Service (OWS) data providers.
-The architecture of the software package enables its use in countries with a poor internet connection.
-For our atmospheric measurements, one often has to go to remote regions that lack high speed internet.
+The Mission Support System (MSS) software comes with an inbuilt template for a Webmap server (WMS) that supplies its own model data, yet it maintains connectivity with numerous Open Web Service (OWS) data providers.
+This software's architecture is engineered to function efficiently even in regions with weak internet connectivity, a feature that becomes crucial when conducting atmospheric measurements in remote areas with limited high-speed internet access.
+Further enhancing collaboration, the software incorporates a real-time collaboration feature through the
+Mission Support Collaboration server (MSColab), enabling multiple clients to simultaneously work on a single flight plan stored on the server.

 MSS is developed and used mainly by scientists of various institutions involved in scientific aircraft based missions, including universities